 On November 12, 1838, the Assembly ruled in favor of the separation of Honduras from the Federal Republic of Central America, against the will of Herrera.
 With the proclamation of the second Constitution of Honduras (January 11, 1839) Herrera retired from politics.

 On May 30, 1850 he dictated his will and on June 13 of the same year he died in San Salvador in poverty and leaving a large family, since 1897 his remains rest in the El Rosario Church located in the historic center of San Salvador.
-Recently an investigation by the newspaper EL Heraldo revealed the loss of the tomb of the Central American hero, a circumstance that started an investigation by the authorities of El Salvador .
+Recently, an investigation by El Heraldo newspaper revealed the loss of the tomb of the Central American hero, a circumstance that initiated an investigation by the authorities of El Salvador.